90N45-d3v/DNSspoof-Pineapple-MK7-Module/README.md

 ### Installation
 1. Run `./build.sh` in the dnsspoof directory
-2. Upload the `dist/dnsspoof` directory onto your WiFi Pineapple
+2. Upload the `dist/dnsspoof` directory onto your WiFi Pineapple at `/pineapple/modules/`

 ### Preview
 https://user-images.githubusercontent.com/79598596/222646490-31a77ab3-cf07-4a01-ab76-1d7d4427ec60.mov